 The Day Reckoners always appear in the daytime.

-Even though my friends and I are 16, we didn’t give a second thought to attending the homecoming game because we’ve always been told Collections only occur during the day.
+Even though my friends and I are 16–prime Collection age–we didn’t give a second thought to attending the homecoming game tonight because we’ve always been told the beasts only come during the day.
 Bullshit.
 Away from the stadium lights, it’s pitch black tonight.

-Whatever you are doing when you first hear the Day Reckoner’s howl must be continued until they leave.
+Whatever action you’re engaged in when you first hear the Day Reckoner’s howl must be continued until they leave.
 If you are playing ball, keep playing ball.
 If you are shopping, keep shopping.
-If you are reading, keep reading. etc. While the Day Reckoner is nearby you must appear unmoved by its presence.
+If you are reading, keep reading. etc. While the Day Reckoner is nearby, you must appear unmoved by its presence.
 As long as nobody in the vicinity panics, only the Chosen will be harmed.
-However, even a single overreaction can lead to a massacre.
+Even a single overreaction can lead to a massacre.

 Remember “The Nevers.”
 Never look them in the eye.
 Never cry.
 Never scream.
 Never try to fight back.

 Thank god there’s not many young children here.
 Collections often turn into massacres if kids are around due to their lack of self control.
 Because of this, bomb shelters in every town were converted to house children in the event of an attack.
-Running for shelter isn’t really an option if the Day Reckoners strike, but I guess parents needed something to pin their hopes on.
-Everyone in my generation spent a lot of days inside one of those damn bunkers.
+Running for shelter isn’t really an option once the Day Reckoners strike, but I guess parents needed something to pin their hopes on.
+Everyone from my generation has spent a lot of days inside one of those damn bunkers.